twitocode/Tantalum/content/University/Year 1/CS 1JC3/Functional Programming.md

 	- they can be used just like any other value (string, int, bool, etc)
 - *Recursion* eww
 - *State change* and *data mutation* are avoided as much as possible
+- **The focus is on what instead of how**
+	- The implementation takes care of the how
+	-